-A. BS designations are given to undergraduate degree programs whose curricula include more than a certain number of required courses.
-Because the state of Ohio and the National Association of Schools of Music (NASM) mandate so many courses in Music Education, the degree is a BS, rather than a BA.
-All of the foundational music courses in music history and theory are identical between the two degrees, however
+A. Generally, a BS degree offers students a more specialized curriculum in their specific major and requires more credits than a BA degree.
+Because the state of Ohio and the National Association of Schools of Music (NASM) mandate the curriculum in Music Education, the degree is a BS, rather than a BA.

 Q. Is it possible to do a double major with Music and another subject?

 A. Yes.
 The Bachelor of Arts in Music (BA) can be combined with any other degree program that CWRU offers as a double major/dual degree/secondary major.
 This degree is intended for students who wish to emphasize general competence in music within the framework of a liberal arts education.
 Many CWRU undergraduate music majors combine music with another area of study.
 The Music (BA) degree can be completed in 6 semesters, giving students the flexibility to study abroad or take a co-op, while completing a dual degree or double major within 4 years.

 Q. Do you need to pass an audition to declare the minor in music?